fassko/fassko.github.io/_posts/2020-10-31-swiftui-launch-screen.md

 After the background color is set let's show an image in front of it.
 There are two options we can use to configure that:

 * `Image Name` is an image name from the Assets catalog.
-* `Image respects safe area insets` is a `Boolean` describing if the image needs to respect the safe area, respectively it won't go outside the safe are borders.
+* `Image respects safe area insets` is a `Boolean` describing if the image needs to respect the safe area, respectively it won't go outside the safe area borders.

-Let's say we have a Swift logo in the Assets catalog which is an SVG file format.
+Let's say we have a Swift logo in the Assets catalog which is an SVG file.
 In Xcode 12 SVG images are fully supported (finally).
 The name for this image is `swift`:

 ![Swift logo in Assets Catalog](/assets/img/swiftui-launch-screen/swift-logo-assets.png)